feleck/terraform-beginner-bootcamp-2023/week0-project-prep-journal.md

 terraform plan
 ```

-It is creating a chageset - this is what is planned to change.
+It is creating a changeset - this is what is planned to change.
-If run with `-out` you can save it to a file for later execution (often can be ommited).
+If run with `-out` you can save it to a file for later execution (often can be omitted).

 ```sh
 terraform apply #--auto-approve